 Anniversaries are meaningful milestones for employees.
 It’s a time to celebrate how far they’ve come and reflect back on how much they’ve contributed to the business.
 Years of service awards provide the perfect opportunity to thank employees for their hard work and dedication, while positively influencing employee tenure rates.

-Instead, she receives a plaque and a $50 dollar Amazon gift card.
+Instead, for her 10 year work anniversary gift, she receives a plaque and a $50 dollar Amazon gift card.
 Can you blame her for being disappointed?
-This is why it’s critical to align the award levels to tenure and to set award values that are a fair representation of the employee’s service.
-It’s unfair for employees who have made meaningful contributions for many years to receive such an impersonal and forgettable award.
+This is why it’s critical to align the award levels to tenure and to set award values that are a fair representation of the employee’s years of service.
+It’s unfair for employees who have made meaningful contributions for many years to receive such an impersonal and forgettable gift.

 #2 Create the right cadence